If you lift the curtain of D.C.’s veneer of respectability, you get a glimpse into its terrifying history.

 The D.C.
 Ghosts walking route is a great way to see the amazing sites of the Capital City while getting your fill of the ghostly and atmospheric history of the city’s most haunted locations.
 This tour is perfect for first-time visitors to Washington, D.C., and seasoned locals alike!Read sightings & stories!

 DC Ghost Tour welcomes you to a detailed look at the haunted past of the capital city.
-Let our knowledgeable guides take you on an adventure to 8 locations in D.C., visiting the most haunted locations on a 1-hour tour.
+Let your knowledgeable guides take you on an adventure to 8 of the most haunted locations in town.
 We encourage our guests to stay alert during the walking tour as you never know when there might be a ghost sighting!

 Our ghost tour is created to be scary and creepy but is still family-friendly and available to all ages.
-Bring history to life, and death.
+Bringing history to life, through death.
 Your kids will be talking about this exciting tour for years to come!

 Tours meet and end behind the Treasury Building at the intersection of 15th Street NW and F Street NW.
 Look for your tour guide, who will be standing with a lantern.
 Click here for directions.